mffiedler/svt-case-doc/cases/glusterFS_stress.md

     * <code>pbench-start-tools</code>: connection denied of <code>cluster-loader</code>;
     * <code>pbench-postprocess-tools</code> or <code>pbench-copy-results</code>: compute nodes might be <code>NotReady</code>.

-* <code>iostat</code> use 100% of CPU most of the time on cns nodes.
-It is odd that
+* <code>iostat</code> use [100% of CPU most of the time on cns nodes](http://pbench.perf.lab.eng.bos.redhat.com/results/EC2::ip-172-31-26-166/hk-glusterfs-stress-a/tools-default/ip-172-31-28-89.us-west-2.compute.internal/pidstat/cpu_usage.html).
+It is because heketi creates thounds of LVMs on the cns nodes.
- <code>iostat</code> becomes a big overhead.
-* Moving heketi to a dedicated 4xlarge instance might ease the success of the test.
+* Moving heketi to a dedicated 4xlarge instance eases the success of the test.

 Nodes for 1000-pod pbench data: